JamesLemony/jameslemony.github.io/content/Course Notes/Question Tags.md

 > I have a bike, don't I?
 > He has had a couple drinks, hasn't he?
 > She has a really nice car, doesn't she?
+> You've finished your work, haven't you?
+> She has a cat, doesn't she?
+> They haven't arrived yet, have they?
+> He doesn't like swimming, does he?
+> We've met before, haven't we?
+> They always come on time, don't they?

 > [!INFO] Yapı olarak olumlu görünen ama anlamca olumsuz olan cümleler, olumsuz cümle olarak kabul edilir.
 >